jeffmerkey/netware-screensaver-linux/README.md

 rm -rf *.o libnetware-screensaver.a libnetware-screensaver.so netware-worms
 ```

-## Installing and Uninstalling the Screensaver
+## Installing and Uninstalling the Screensaver from Source

 To install: